Ashvini31/Chat-Application/README.md

 4. Make migrations $ python manage.py makemigrations
 5. Migrate the changes to the database $ python manage.py migrate
 6. Run the server $ python manage.py runserver
-7. Copy the port address to browser and write /admin after it to oopen the database.
+7. Copy the port address to browser and write /admin after it to open the database.
 8. Write /login after port address to login.
 9. Write /userreg after port address to register as user.
 10. Write /adminreg after port address to register as new admin.